 Predictability and Swiss Clocks

-How would you like to predict the future?
+How would you like to be able to predict the future in your business?

 The holy grail of business is to have a business that behaves like a Swiss clock… Tick Tock… Tick Tock… No surprises… it just works, day in day out.
 Clients walk in the front door… every day, Tick Tock… the products or services get delivered out the backdoor… every day, Tick Tock… The invoices get sent by the bookkeeper… every day, Tick Tock… and the money drops into the bank… every day, Tick Tock, Tick Tock.